 Belper is home to a annual Food Fair and a Christmas Food Fair and plays host to a monthly Farmers Market on the second Saturday of every month.
 In town there are a number of great foodie shops and butchers, all of which will add value to your stay at Strutt Cottage.
 There are also some great shops to browse, such as Sweetings, a stones throw from Strutt Cottage and over several rambling floors.
 Here are a few of the local options:

-Listed in the Independent newspapers' top 50 of UK delicatessens Fresh Basil has a an amazing selection of locally produced cheeses, meats and cakes to name but a few things.
+A fabulous local delicatessen with a great ethos The Reunion, Belper, has an amazing selection of locally produced cheeses, meats and cakes to name but a few things.
 They also serve wonderful snacks, meals and drinks in their own cafe.

 A shabby Chic furniture shop where some great furniture at great prices can be had.
 In a lovely spot on The Butts just around the corner from Strutt Cottage this place will delight and perhaps tempt you with some quirky items.